yeti23/MatchUpMarker/docs/getStarted.markdown

 MatchUpMarker let you work on multiple exercises.
 To get started, open the MatchUpMarker app and create a [new exercise]({{ site.baseurl }}/newExercise/).

 Add content

+On right view, select plus button below view.
+This will open a new window.

 ![]({{ site.baseurl }}/assets/images/AddContent.png)